Haimeng Zhao

 Welcome!

 Hello ~ I’m Haimeng Zhao /haɪ məŋ dʒaʊ/ (赵海萌), a PhD student in Physics at Caltech, advised by John Preskill and Hsin-Yuan Huang.
-I also work as a Student Researcher at Google Quantum AI.
 I’m deeply fascinated by how the universe works and how we can possibly understand it.
-So I started working in the intersection of Physics and Artificial Intelligence.
+So I started working in the intersection of Physics and Intelligence.

 Interests